ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Interval in seconds to update random pattern (optional parameter).
 Perturbations still get applied at every time-step.
 Corresponds to the variable ``spptint`` in ``input.nml``.

 ``SPPT_SFCLIMIT``: (Default: "TRUE")
-   When "TRUE", tapers the SPPT perturbations to zero at the model’s lowest level, which reduces model crashes.
+   When "TRUE", tapers the SPPT perturbations to zero at the model's lowest level, which reduces model crashes.

 ``USE_ZMTNBLCK``: (Default: "FALSE")
    When "TRUE", do not apply perturbations below the dividing streamline that is diagnosed by the gravity wave drag, mountain blocking scheme